edrlab/thorium-reader-doc/content/en/th3/500_accessibility/311_screenReaders.md

 |Cell to the left|<kbd>Alt</kbd> + <kbd>Ctrl</kbd> + <kbd>←</kbd>|
 |Cell below|<kbd>Alt</kbd> + <kbd>Ctrl</kbd> + <kbd>↓</kbd>|
 |Cell above|<kbd>Alt</kbd> + <kbd>Ctrl</kbd> + <kbd>↑</kbd>|

+## Annotating

+Because screen readers use a separate buffer to access the HTML content, Thorium is generally not aware of the user\'s current screen reader reading location.

+That affects annotating experience for screen readers users.
+Workaround is to select and copy the text portion to annotate.

+The issue is known and tracked there:[Can I highlight or annotate selected content using a screen reader?
+Issue #2463](https://github.com/edrlab/thorium-reader/discussions/2463).

+More testing and informations will be provided as soon as we can.